 We are also collating resources (tools and templates) designed to support coaches clubs as they create their own Return to Fencing Plans.
 They can be found here.
 These include specific advice on Equipment Cleaning Protocols and sample risk assessments.

 We may not have the answers to all of your questions yet.
 To help us create the best resource for you, if you have a question that isn’t answered here or on our further advice and guidance pages, please contact email@example.com.

-As the nation comes out of lockdown it is important to note that different Home Nations have different local legislation and guidance.
+It is important to note that different Home Nations have different local and regional legislation and guidance.
 So depending on where you operate you will have different restrictions.
 In addition, when government announcements are made to the public, it can take several days/weeks before the government websites provide the associated clarity that we need to advise our clubs, coaches and members.

 The Government announced Self-employment Income Support Scheme on March 26th, 2020.
 HMRC is publishing guidance on the scheme, available here.

 The text below is from the government published advice, please visit the HMRC website for up to date guidance.

 The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.
 The scheme will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £2,500 per month.
 HMRC will use the average profits from tax returns in 2016-17, 2017-18 and 2018-19 to calculate the size of the grant.
 The scheme will be open to those where the majority of their income comes from self-employment and who have profits of less than £50,000.
 The scheme will be open for an initial three months with people able to make their first claim by the beginning of June.